MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-any-type-app.md

 ## Defining business logic

-Entities in Common Data Service can use<!--Via WSG--> rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data in an entity.
+Entities in Common Data Service can use rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data in an entity.

 - **Business rules**: Validate data across multiple fields and entities, and provide warning and error messages, regardless of the app used to create the data.
 More information: [Create a business rule for an entity](/powerapps/maker/common-data-service/data-platform-create-business-rule)